theceejay123/dotfiles/README.md

 # My Dotfiles
-## Too lazy to fix right now but updated dots are in the `updated_dots` folder
-This is a collection of my dotfiles I use on my Linux installation currently Manjaro KDE edition, using i3-gaps though)
+These are my dotfiles I currently use on Manjaro

 Program configs you can find here:
 * i3 (i3-gaps)